-GOAL VI - SECURE THE PROVISION AND MAINTENANCE OF RECREATION FACILITIES AND OPEN SPACE FOR CITIZENS AND VISITORS AND ACCESS TO THESE FACILITIES FOR ALL PERSONS, REGARDLESS OF SPECIAL NEED OR CONDITION.
+GOAL VI - ENSURE THE PROVISION AND MAINTENANCE OF RECREATION FACILITIES AND OPEN SPACE FOR CITIZENS AND VISITORS AND ACCESS TO THESE FACILITIES FOR ALL PERSONS, REGARDLESS OF SPECIAL NEED OR CONDITION.

-- OBJECTIVE VI.1The City, upon adoption of this Comprehensive Plan, shall continue to provide vehicular and pedestrian access to City owned activity and resource based recreation facilities.Policy VI.1.1The City shall establish provisions within the land development regulations - Policy VI.1.1 The City shall establish provisions within the land development regulations which shall maintain the number of access points to water oriented recreational resources for the City which will meet or exceed the level of service standards, contained herein, for resource based water related activities. - OBJECTIVE VI.2 The City shall maintain accurate recreation activity/facility inventories so that accurate levels of service can be determined, based upon the total public and private recreation resources available to the City. - Policy VI.2.1 The City shall establish cooperative policies with other units of government, the Florida Department of Environmental Protection, Water Management District, School Board and community organizations to maintain accurate recreation activity/facility inventories in order to determine the need for recreation facilities. - OBJECTIVE VI.3 The City shall establish requirements within the land development regulations to require new subdivisions or resubdivisions to allocate land, as determined by standards within the regulations, for parks and recreation facilities so that the City's recreation facilities are provided in quantities to maintain the adopted level of service standards for recreation contained herein.
+- OBJECTIVE VI.1 The City shall continue to provide vehicular and pedestrian access to City-owned activity- and resource-based recreation facilities. - Policy VI.1.1 The City shall establish provisions to maintain the number of "access points" to water oriented recreational resources for the City which will meet or exceed the level of service standards, contained herein, for resource-based water related activities. - OBJECTIVE VI.2 The City shall maintain accurate recreation activity\facility inventories so that accurate levels of service can be determined, based upon the total public recreation resources available to the City. - Policy VI.2.1 The City shall establish cooperative policies with other units of government, the Florida Department of Environmental Protection, Water Management District, School Board and community organizations to maintain accurate recreation activity\facility inventories in order to determine the need for recreation facilities. - OBJECTIVE VI.3 The City shall include requirements within the Land Development Regulations, to require new subdivisions or re-subdivisions to allocate land, as determined by standards within the regulations, for parks and recreation facilities so that the City's recreation facilities are provided in quantities to maintain the adopted level of service standards for recreation contained herein.